Azure-Samples/azure-batch-samples/Python/Batch/README.md

-If you require executing multiple programs at the same time and cannot split the invocation across multiple tasks, ensure you wrap your execution flow in a shell and provide the appropriate wait command for all children.
+If you require executing multiple programs at the same time and cannot split the invocation across multiple tasks, ensure you wrap your execution flow in a shell and provide the appropriate wait command for all child processes.
 For instance,

     /bin/bash -c "command1 &; command2 &; command3 &; wait"

-This would ensure that all children processes exit before the parent exits.
+This would ensure that all child processes exit before the parent exits.
 Without the `wait` command, the Azure Batch service will not be able to properly track when the compute node has completed execution of the backgrounded tasks.